1. Dinner for One

 Time for a drink to help you through all this confusing Swedish etiquette?
 Don’t help yourself to whatever is open in the kitchen.
 Swedes bring their own alcohol to parties, often keeping it in a neat plastic bag throughout the night.
 The same rule sometimes, but not always, applies for non-alcoholic beverages.

-The rules are slightly more flexible on New Year's Eve, but just to be on the safe side it is probably best to bring your own small bottle of champagne if you want to have a toast at midnight.
-Systembolaget, Sweden's state-run alcohol stores, will stay open until 3pm on December 31st but will be closed on December 30th as it's a Sunday and on the 1st as it's a public holiday.
+The rules are slightly more flexible on New Year’s Eve, but just to be on the safe side it is probably best to bring your own small bottle of champagne if you want to have a toast at midnight.
+Systembolaget, Sweden’s state-run alcohol stores, will stay open until 3pm on December 31st.
 Get there early to avoid the queues.

 These are my bubbles.
 Get your own bubbles.
 Photo: Janerik Henriksson/TT